Justin-Thai/2021-spring-cs160-team-rangers/README.md

-## **Postman Testing**
+## **8. Postman Testing**
+This section will show users how to run automated testing for the backend services.

 ### *Prerequisites:*
  * Newman (command-line collection runner for Postman) (https://www.npmjs.com/package/newman)

 ### How to run:
-1. Install Newman if it has not yet been installed ``npm install -g newman``
+1. Install Newman if it has not yet been installed.
+``npm install -g newman``
-2. Start server (see steps on how to start server from Development)
+2. Start server (see steps on how to start server from Development).
-3. Open another command prompt console
+3. Open another command prompt console.
 4. Go to project directory and execute the following commands:
 ```
 cd postman/
 newman run postman_backendAPI_tests.json
 ```
-Newman will run the test cases on the command prompt
+Newman will run the test cases on the command prompt.